Journal of Global Change Data & Discovery2023.7(4):406-416

 Water availability is the primary limiting factor for plant distribution and growth[10].
 Environmental stressors such as drought, high temperatures, and low temperatures can disrupt plant water metabolism, leading to cellular dehydration and affecting crop growth.
 Ginkgo, growing in hilly and mountainous areas, is particularly susceptible to water stress[11].
 Therefore, by extracting water system data for Luoyang town, we explored the relationships between the distribution of the trees and their distance from waterbodies.

-Figure 9 Map of spatial distribution and distance from waterbodies of ancient ginkgo trees in Luoyang town
+Figure 9 Distribution map of ancient ginkgo trees distance with distance from waterbodies in Luoyang town

 4.2.7 Relationships with Roads